torn1147/-ber-Germany/README.md

 Improves AI, adds events and decisions for difficulty settings and balance

+Installation Instructions:
+Clone your EoD folder, extract or copy-paste this over it

 Full Changelog:
 -Added decision for Axis difficulty settings
 -Added event to nerf Soviet IC building bonus if human in 1933 scenario